0xCD0/retrofy/README.md

  - SEGA MD

 ## RoadMap
-The goal is to be able to run any system supported by Emulator JS.
+1. The goal is to be able to run any system supported by Emulator JS.
+2. Overall UI design improvements
+3.